iben12/php-nginx-compose-base/README.md

 The repo contains a sample `nginx.conf` to work with upstream PHP-FPM via fastCGI.
 You can modify the server settings.
 The file is mounted to `/etc/nginx/conf.d/default.conf` in the NGINX container.

 ### HTML
 The `html` folder contains the files that are served by NGINX / PHP.
+It is mounted under `/var/www/html` in both containers.

 ### `docker compose`
 To start your server use the command: